Policies & Regulations

-The town has adopted construction standards which must be followed by all contractors working within the Town of Framingham.
+The City has adopted construction standards which must be followed by all contractors working within the City of Framingham.

 In turn, these member utilities respond to the work area and identify the location of underground facilities.
 Callers are given a permit number as confirmation.
 Digging without knowing what could be under the ground is very dangerous and sometimes fatal.

 Street opening permits are required for any contractor to dig in the street or on the sidewalk, and non-emergency permits will only be issued from April 15 to November 15.
 During the winter months there is a moratorium on non-emergency street opening.
 Contractors also need to pass the City's drain layers exam to be licensed to work in Framingham.

 There are fees associated with permits and licenses, and in addition, a water entrance fee for any property connecting to the water system for the first time.
 The City of Framingham has Street Utility Inspectors who inspect any work that affects City property before the trenches are closed up.
 The City wants to ensure that quality work is done and any damaged property is put back the way it was originally found.
 Contractors must let the Inspectors know when they are working and request an inspection when it is time.

 Forms / Applications

 For downloadable forms and application, please see street opening permits.